BTS-CM/BOINC-Field-Mod/README.md

 ## Are 'rained' assets endorsed by 'Project Rain'?
 Assets distributed via the ‘project rain’ share-dropping vector are not by default officially endorsed by this website unless otherwise stated.

+## Are supported cryptocurrencies endorsed by 'Project Rain'?
+Project Rain has provided the ability for users to match their BOINC CPID to multiple cryptocurrency addresses/accounts, but this does not constitute financial advice nor endorsement of supported cryptocurrencies.

+Several of the supported cryptocurrencies are yet to be released, are in development or are planning ICO phases - be very careful & don't invest money you can't afford to lose (cryptocurrencies are incredibly volatile).
+Seriously consider consulting with financial advisors before making financial decisions.

 ## Are fees charged for this service?
 The Project Rain website does not charge fees.
 You'll likely have to pay a large fee to distribute your asset on your cryptocurrency platform of choice to handle the scale of the Project Rain distribution (thousands of receipients).
+Please do consider donating to help cover server costs.

 ------------------